hubject/opcp/OPCP-1.0.0/docs/README.md

 The interfaces of the OPCP are fully compatible with ISO 15118-2: 2014 and the VDE application rule (“VDE Anwendungsregel”).
 It is also fully interoperable for all relaying parties.
 The specific implementation/description is based on international best practices, security of communication and protection of data.

-A Plug&Charge Ecosystem components can be divided into two main categories:
+The Ecosystem components can be divided into two main categories:
- * The Plug&Charge Certificate Pools and Certificate Provisioning Service
+ * The Plug&Charge Certificate pools and Certificate Provisioning Service
  * The Plug&Charge PKI Services
+ * The Plug&Charge Callback Service

-Plug&Charge PKI Services are managed services of V2G Root Operators like Hubject (Europe & North America), to provide all necessary certificates for EV OEMs, Mobility Operators, Certificate Provisioning Services and Charge Point Operators.
+Plug&Charge PKI Services are managed service of V2G Root Operators like Hubject (Europe & North America), to provide all necessary certificates for EV OEMs, Mobility Operators, Certificate Provisioning Services and Charge Point Operators.

 The Certificate pools and Certificate Provisioning Service are for publishing certificates and contracts between all ISO 15118 involved backends.